Israel strikes Hezbollah posts in Lebanon after firing at troops, military says | International

 Israel strikes Hezbollah posts in Lebanon after firing at troops, military says

-Israeli aircraft struck posts belonging to the Lebanese Shi'ite group Hezbollah early on Wednesday after shots were fired from Lebanon towards its troops, Israel's military said.
+The Israeli military struck what it said were posts belonging to Lebanon's Shi'ite Hezbollah movement early on Wednesday after shots were fired from the other side of the border towards its troops.

+After a meeting, Lebanon's Supreme Defence Council denounced the incident which it called "an Israeli assault" and said a complaint would be filed to the United Nations.
+Tension has been running high on the border.
+Last month, Israel said Iran-backed Hezbollah had carried out an infiltration attempt, which the group denied.

-No Israeli troops were wounded in the firing, the military said.
+The Israeli military said no troops were wounded in the firing on Wednesday.
 Soldiers deployed illumination flares, smoke shells and live fire after the shots from the Lebanese side of the frontier, it said.
 "In response, overnight, IDF attack helicopters and aircraft struck observation posts belonging to the Hezbollah terror organization in the border area," the military said in a statement, referring to the Israel Defense Forces.

 There was no immediate comment from Hezbollah.
-Tension has been running high on the border.
-Last month, Israel said Hezbollah carried out an infiltration attempt, which the Iran-backed group denied.
+The two sides last fought a deadly month-long war in 2006.
+Witnesses in south Lebanon said Israel had fired scores of flare munitions at border villages.

+The statement from Lebanon's defence council, which includes the president and top security officials, made no mention of any shots fired from the south towards Israel.
+It said Lebanon's army commander had briefed the council on "the denounced Israeli assault which took place last night at the southern border."

 ALSO READ